Stok Kangri and the Markha Valley Trek

 India, Climbing, 21 days - from £1,695 (land only) - from €2,035 (land only) - from $2,795 (land only)

-Day 2: Transfer to the domestic airport.
-We take the 1 hour flight northwards, across the Himalaya to Leh, where we transfer to the group hotel.
+Day 2: We have a usually early transfer to the domestic teminal of Delhi Airport and check in for the 1 hour flight northwards, across the Indian Himalaya to Leh, where we transfer to the group hotel.
 Afternoon free.

 Day 4: Today we have the option of a whitewater rafting trip on the Indus.
-Starting at Phey the river runs through an impressive gorge to Nemo.
+Starting at Phey, the river runs through an impressive gorge to Nemo, close to the point where the Zanskar River joins the Indus.
 Transfer back to the hotel in Leh.

-Day 5: Today, we drive up to the Khardung La (5380m / 17,650ft), one of the world's highest road passes.
-Great views of the Karakoram peaks, then return to the hotel in Leh.
+Day 5: Today, we boost our acclimatisation by driving up to the Khardung La (5380m) one of the world's highest road passes.
+There are great views of the Karakoram peaks (and of Stok Kangri) before we make the return drive to the hotel in Leh.

 Day 6: A short drive beside the Indus takes us to its confluence with the Zanskar River which we follow upstream to our first camp at the village of Chilling.

-Day 7: Crossing the Zanskar on a box and cable bridge, we meet our crew and trek beside the river to a junction with the Markha River which we follow to Skiu.
-(3400m / 11,155ft).
+Day 7: Crossing the Zanskar on a box and cable bridge, we meet our crew and trek beside the river to a junction with the Markha River which we follow to our camping place in the village Skiu.
+The altitude here is 3400 metres.

 Day 9: We pass more impressive monasteries as we trek deeper into the Markha Valley.
-We reach the important village of Hangkar before continuing to Thachungste (4265m) where we make our camp.
+We reach the important village of Hangkar, before continuing to Thachungste (4265m) where we make our camp.
+Walk distance: 16 km, with approx. 900 metres of ascent and 335 metres of descent.
+6 - 7 hours.

 Day 10: A shorter day today climbing up to the Nimaling Plain.
 The scenery opens out as we traverse around to the north side of 6400 metre high Kang Yatze.
-Camp at 4700 metres (15,420 feet).
+Our camp tonight is at an altitude of around 4700 metres.
+Walk distance: 7 km, with approx. 700 metres of ascent and 65 metres of descent.
+5 hours.

 Day 11: A day for rest and acclimatisation.
 For the energetic there is the option of a day hike to a view point on the north-west ridge of Kang Yatze.
-A scecond night at our camp on the Nimaling Plain.
+We spend a second night at our camp on the Nimaling Plain.
+Acclimatisation hike approx. 6 km, with 500 metres of ascent and descent.
+3 hours.

-Day 12: Crossing the Kongmaru La (5100m / 16,732ft) we have views of the Karakoram.
+Day 12: Today, we trek up to cross the Kongmaru La (5100m) and have views of the distant Karakoram peaks and across into Tibet.
 We then descend via a narrow gorge of contorted rock formations to a camp beside the river.
+Walk distance: 10 km, with approx. 600 metres of ascent and 1300 metres of descent.
+6 - 7 hours.

-Day 13: Leaving the Markha Valley trail we head west up a tributary valley to the Gyuncho La and descend to camp at Shang Po (4350m / 14,270ft).
+Day 13: Leaving the Markha Valley trail, we head west up a tributary valley to the Gyuncho La and descend to camp at Shang Po (4350m).
+Walk distance: 11 km, with approx. 1000 metres of ascent and 800 metres of descent.
+6 - 7 hours.

-Day 14: Today we cross the Shang La , descending to the Tokpo River and continue trekking generally downhill to our camp at Gangpoche (4435m).
-6 to 7 hours.
+Day 14: Today we cross the Shang La, descend to the Tokpo River and continue trekking generally downhill to our camp at Gangpoche (4435m).
+Walk distance: 13 km, with approx. 1000 metres of ascent and 970 metres of descent.
+6 hours.

-Day 15: We trek to the Mato La and descend into the Stok Valley to a camp at Smankarmo (4380m).
-5 to 5½ hours.
+Day 15: Today, we trek to the Mato La and descend into the Stok Valley to a camp at Smankarmo (4380m).
+Walk distance: 7 km, with approx. 600 metres of ascent and 540 metres of descent.
+5 hours.

-Day 16: We have a short (2 hours) walk this morning to reach our base camp for Stok Kangri.
+Day 16: We have a short walk this morning to reach our basecamp for Stok Kangri.
 The afternoon is free for rest and to make any final preperations for the climb.
-Altitude at camp: 4900 metres.
+The altitude at our basecamp is 4900 metres.
+Walk distance: 5 km, with approx. 550 metres of ascent and 100 metres of descent.
+2 hours.

 Day 19: We descend directly to Stok Village, with its fields of barley and buckwheat.
-Here we meet our jeeps and transfer to Leh where we check in to the group hotel.
+Here we meet our jeeps and transfer to Leh where we check in at the group hotel.
+Walk distance: 13 km, with approx. 150 metres of ascent and 1500 metres of descent.
+6 - 7 hours.

 Day 21: KE Land Only package services end after breakfast.
 Complimentary airport transfers are provided.